celxkodez/pet-shop/README.md

 after that, visit you can view the application on your local machine with http://127.0.0.1:8000/ or http://localhost:8000/

-if every this is successful, visiting that url should return a json response object with ``{"message": "application is up"}``.
+if everything this is successful, visiting that url should return a json response object with ``{"message": "application is up"}``.

 ## Contributing